A Ukrainian company made medieval armor replicas. Now it’s making spiked barriers to stop Russian vehicles.

 They were also used to stop fighters on horseback, Cancian said.
 Today, versions of the spiked devices are still used by law enforcement to control traffic patterns or by military personnel to guard vehicle checkpoints in combat zones, he said.

-“I saw some of those in Iraq,” said Cancian, a retired Marine Corps officer.
+“I saw some of those in Iraq,” Cancian, a retired Marine Corps officer, said.
 “We’d have the equivalent and put it out in front of a checkpoint so a vehicle couldn’t just roll through.”

 They can be especially effective if the checkpoints are guarded by armed personnel, he added.